Eco Alternatives to Cling Film (Plastic Wrap)

 BEESWAX FOOD WRAPS

-Reusable Beeswax Wraps for Food, Set of 6 Organic Wax Wraps for Food Reusable; Reusable Beeswax Paper Food Wrap; Reusable Wax Food Wrap for Bread, Sandwich; Bees Wax Paper for Covering Food Bowls
+Reusable Beeswax Food Wrap, Set of 6 Organic Wax Wraps for Food Reusable; Reusable Beeswax Paper Food Wrap; Reusable Wax Food Wrap for Bread, Sandwich; Bees Wax Paper for Covering Food Bowls

 Beeswax wraps are an excellent plastic wrap replacement for storing and covering a wide range of foods.
 You can use them to wrap up lunchbox items and half-cut vegetables, make little bags, or combine them with an elastic band to make a tighter cover for containers.